Does Your Website Run On WordPress? How To Tell

-Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
-You could easily tell the two apart.
+Learn How To Use WPOnce upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
+You could easily tell the difference.

-Then the WordPress CMS came along and changed everything.
-Now, it’s getting increasingly harder to tell the difference between blogs and websites.
-Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what type of web application is actually powering the site.
+Then the WordPress CMS came along and revolutionized web publishing.
+Now, it’s becoming harder to tell if the site is running on a “blogging” content management system (CMS) like WordPress, or if it’s been developed using a web development software tooltool.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s “under the hood”.

-For website owners, understanding the difference between a Content Management System application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to keep the site up-to-date, managing content, etc.
+For website owners, understanding the difference between a Content Management System application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that many website owners are mostly concerned with, such as web development costs, ease of use, ability to keep the site up-to-date, managing web content, etc.

 Think about this …

-B) The same eye-catching, professional-looking website, but at a cost that is significantly less than the cost of getting site ”A” above built.
+B) The same eye-catching, professional-looking website, but at a much cheaper cost than the cost of getting option ”A” built.

-If you picked site ”B” above, then you need to know more about the benefits of using WordPress, why WordPress can be used to create a professional-looking website that will normally cost far less to build than websites which use a website building application … and how to tell the two types apart!
+If you chose website “B”, then you need to learn more about the benefits of using WordPress, why WordPress can provide you with an eye-catching website that could turn out to be far less expensive to build than websites built using traditional website editing applications … and how to tell these apart!

-WordPress is the world’s most popular online publishing platform and content management system (CMS).
-It is a powerful CMS that is ideally suited for all businesses and non-technical users.
+WordPress is the world’s leading online publishing platform and content management system (CMS).
+It is a flexible and powerful CMS that is ideally suited for all types of businesses.

-Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a newbie with no technical knowledge to use, yet it offers a range of helpful functions that make your website extremely effective in terms of getting your content published, promoting visitor engagement, generating business leads and sales, enhancing your site’s capabilities, etc.
+Whether your reason for having a web site is for personal blogging or business use, WordPress is easy enough for a newbie with no knowledge of web coding to use and manage, and offers an array of helpful add-ons that make your web site more effective when it comes to getting your content published, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, scalability, etc.

-With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site is also driven by WordPress.
+With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site is probably powered by WordPress too.

-And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built quite inexpensively?
+And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built to a smaller budget if required?

-Do you need to know if a website uses WordPress?
-Maybe you’ve come here because you’ve heard about WordPress, and you’re now wondering if your site runs on the WordPress software, or some other content management system.
+Do you need to know if a website was built using WordPress?
+Maybe you’ve come here because you’ve read about all of the great benefits of using WordPress, and you’re now wondering if your site runs on the WordPress software, or some other CMS application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?